-As of 26 November, a total of 32,047 migrants (24,046 on 20 October) have returned to Zimbabwe from neighbouring countries through 10 main points of entry (PoEs), namely Beitbridge, Plumtree, Kazungula, Victoria Falls Land border, Victoria Falls airport, Chirundu, Forbes, Sango, Nyamapanda and Harare airport, since the onset of COVID-19 and the imposed restrictive measures, due to the socio-economic impact of the pandemic, the lack of access to livelihoods and support from host governments.
+Between the 16 and 29 December, 43,946 entries were reported through the key PoEs, bringing the total number of entries since March 2020 to 103,097 of returnees that have arrived to Zimbabwe from neighbouring countries through 10 main PoEs, namely Beitbridge, Plumtree, Kazungula, Victoria Falls Land border, Victoria Falls airport, Chirundu, Forbes, Sango, Nyamapanda and Harare airport, since the onset of COVID-19 and the imposed restrictive measures, due to the socio-economic impact of the pandemic, the lack of access to livelihoods and support from host governments.

-Most returnees arrived through the three points of entry of Beitbridge border post (19,114), Plumtree (4,605) and Harare International airport (5,960).
-The number of reported returnees continues steady overpassing significantly the 20,000 projected arrivals and is expected to continue to increase with the reopening of borders in December.
+Most returnees arrived through the three points of entry of Beitbridge border post (85,232), Plumtree (6,419) and Harare International airport (5,960).
+The number of reported returnees has signiﬁcantly overpass the 20,000 projected arrivals and is expected to continue to increase and double the numbers of returnees during 2021.

 Regulations requiring travelers to produce valid COVID-19 test certiﬁcates on arrival have been established.
-Those without these certiﬁcates are transferred to provincial centres to be tested and granted circulation if negative.
+Those without these certiﬁcates are transferred to provincial centres to be tested and granted certification if negative.
 Migrants testing positive remain in isolation centres while those testing negatives are being quarantined at home.
-With schools reopening and examinations taking place, there is an increase of minors returning to the country .

-With the number of COVID-19 local transmission increasing there is a need to reinforced surveillance, contact tracing and community hygiene practices and health promotion, especially in border communities, that are more exposed to border jumpers or cross border traders using informal channels.
+With the number of COVID-19 local transmission increasing there is a need to reinforce surveillance, contact tracing and community hygiene practices and health promotion, especially for border communities, that are more exposed to border jumpers or cross border traders using informal channels.

 IOM continues to provide support with health personnel at border isolation facilities in the main POEs Beitbridge, Plumtree, Forbes Chirundu and Nyamapanda for real time separation of COVID-19 symptomatic travelers during entry screening within the POE.
-The facility provides temporary holding and management in case of positive cases or in need of any health support.
+The facilities provide temporary holding and management of positive cases or anyone in need of any health support.

-IOM staff and health personnel at the border continues to conduct regular capacity buildings for all front-line workers in preventive measures, case management, IPC and to migrants’ returnees in terms of self-isolation and identiﬁcation of symptoms.
+IOM staff and health personnel at the borders continue to conduct regular capacity building trainings for all front-line workers in preventive measures, case management, IPC and to migrants’ returnees in terms of self-isolation and identiﬁcation of symptoms.
 IOM has engaged the COVID-19 POE pillar, and relevant stakeholders at POE level to support training in regard to the new guidelines and update standard operating procedures (SoPs), to observe and follow the right direction and changes that apply to people entering the country.

 IOM is assisting migrant returnees with reintegration packages, through cash-based interventions (CBI) distribution of NFI kits, hygiene kits, MHM kits and agricultural kits to cover returnees’ basic needs, supporting the reintegration into receiving communities, and to avoid rejection, stigmatization and social tension.